cf-toolsuite/sanford/docs/ENDPOINTS.md

 ### Crawl

-Facilitate web-crawling.
+Facilitate web-crawling (i.e., fetch HTML pages and any hyperlinks to HTML pages within them).
 Users may issue a [CrawlRequest](../src/main/java/org/cftoolsuite/domain/crawl/CrawlRequest.java) and each document found will be (a) uploaded to S3-compliant object store and (b) contents will be vectorized and persisted into a Vector Database provider.

 ```python
 POST /crawl